The DVMS MVC Model – The Minimum Viable Business Capabilities that Power the DVMS-CPD Model

 Rick Lemieux – Co-Founder and Chief Product Officer of the DVMS Institute

-As presented in the DVMS Institute’s publications, the ZX Model is a structural visualization and operational strategy embedded within the Digital Value Management System (DVMS) overlay.
+As presented in the DVMS Institute’s publications, the MVC Model is a structural visualization and operational strategy embedded within the Digital Value Management System (DVMS) overlay.
 This model represents a system-of-systems framework that equips organizations with the capability to navigate digital complexity and achieve cyber resilience by enabling the concurrent creation, protection, and delivery of digital business value.

-The ZX Model (often stylized as the Z-X Model) lies at the core of DVMS and represents the seven Minimum Viable Capabilities (MVCs) every organization must embody to function effectively in the digital landscape.
+The MVC Model (often stylized as the Z-X Model) lies at the core of DVMS and represents the seven Minimum Viable Capabilities (MVCs) every organization must embody to function effectively in the digital landscape.
 The model is structured visually and reflects its systemic nature—its Z shape represents interconnected capabilities, and the X represents integration points across strategic and operational domains.

 Each capability in the model encapsulates key operational dimensions of an organization, collectively ensuring that the organization is strategically aligned and operationally resilient.
 These capabilities are: